 “Yes, I know, I couldn’t get here yesterday.”
 He fought off the memory of alcohol poisoning.

 “Well, I’ll tell you what, sir.
-I’ll knock ten percent off.
+I’ll knock ten per cent off.
 You can buy it back for £450, how does that sound?”

 “Thanks, that’d be good.”

-The ferret wore a badge that said Robert.
+The ferret wore a badge that said Percival.
 He stared long and hard, then he picked the plate up, examining it closely, his narrow, disagreeable face inscrutable.
 Around the edge were embossed heads of notable Roman and Greek gods and dignitaries.
 He ran a nicotine-stained finger over a bust of Diogenes.
 “Just a minute, sir.”
 He disappeared with the plate.

 Green decided to tell the truth.
 “Actually, my brother and me were digging some foundations the other day.
 We found it buried a couple of feet down.”

 “Er, was there anything else with it, sir?”